 Darren Skinner focuses his practice on corporate and securities matters.
 He has represented private and sovereign clients in the United States, Latin America, the Caribbean, Africa, and Asia in connection with a variety of capital markets, mergers and acquisitions, and business structuring and formation transactions.
-Mr. Skinner is co-chair of Arnold & Porter LLP's Hiring Committee and also serves as Co-General Counsel of the firm.
+Mr. Skinner serves as Co-General Counsel of the firm, as co-chair of the firm's Hiring Committee, and as a member of the firm's Management Committee.

 Mr. Skinner has advised issuers, selling securityholders, venture capital and private equity investors, underwriters, and placement agents in public offerings and private placements covering equity, debt, and hybrid securities, including IPOs, follow-ons, registered directs, secondaries, exchange offers, and unregistered transactions pursuant to Regulation D, Regulation S, and Rules 144 and 144A under the Securities Act.
 He has also represented buyers, sellers, and special committees of boards in merger and acquisition transactions, including stock and asset deals, mergers, and reorganizations.
 In addition, Mr. Skinner regularly counsels clients on corporate and securities compliance matters, including Securities Exchange Act reporting and corporate governance issues.

 In 2018, Mr. Skinner was named an Acritas Star Lawyer based on an independent global survey of general counsel and other senior leaders at legal departments to identify “stand-out lawyers” with whom they had worked.
 Mr. Skinner is included on the inaugural BTI Consulting Group's Client Service All-Star Team for Corporate Transactions, which, based on a survey of corporate counsel at large and FORTUNE 1000 companies, identifies a very limited number of US attorneys who provide superior client service in corporate transactions.